ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 1. **It helps evaluate the quality of the hire:** Good onboarding provides structure for both the new employee and their manager, including clear goals that, when achieved, demonstrate that you've hired well for the role.
 1. **It builds your culture:** Good onboarding emphasizes a culture of continuous improvement, helping to streamline the process for future hires and enhance the scalability of your overall processes.

- ere are many right ways to do this.
+ There are many right ways to do this.
 What follows are some relatively simple and inexpensive techniques and practices that I've used myself.
 Feel free to expand on or deviate from these ideas.